If your children are around bodies of water on a regular basis, it's important to

 To protect your child from drowning in a swimming pool, the American Academy of Pediatrics

-(AAP) offers the following tips:
+(AAP) offers these tips:

 Remove toys from the pool so that your child is not tempted to reach for them.

-Always empty blow-up pools after each use, and put them away.
+Always empty blow-up pools after each use and put them away.

-Avoid pool slides; they are very dangerous.
+Stay away from pool slides; they are very dangerous.

 Keep electrical appliances away from the pool to prevent electric shock.